Ecological heating (Eco-heating)

 Heat pump optimised and compatible with other heat sources

-Heat pump efficiency raised through extra daytime running
+Heat pump COP raised through extra daytime running

 3kW immersion for backup heating